Why Investing in Employees’ Financial Well-Being Makes Good Business Sense

 Fifty percent of workers in the 2008 Employee Benefits Trends Study indicated they would like access to general financial planning information at the workplace – up from 30% in 2007. -Benefits Selling Magazine, June 2008

-• Increases participation in benefit programs
+- Increase participation in benefit programs

-• Results in positive impact on employee morale and productivity
+- Positively impact on employee morale and productivity

-• Helps reduce costs associated with employees’ personal financial problems, such as absenteeism
+- Help reduce costs associated with employees’ personal financial problems, such as absenteeism

-• Becomes a valuable recruiting and retention tool
+- Become a valuable recruiting and retention tool

-• Encourages a culture of self-reliance and increases support for company values
+- Encourage a culture of self-reliance and increases support for company values

-• Helps meet regulatory guidelines and reduce ERISA-related liability
+- Help meet regulatory guidelines and reduce ERISA-related liability

-For Your Employees
+Potential Benefits For Your Employees

 Two-thirds of respondents (ages 23 to 28) in the 2009 Young Adults & Money survey said they would like their employers to offer education and guidance on a range of financial topics that go beyond typical employee benefits. -Business Wire, March 31 2009